 +1 415 436 9333 x202

-Mitch Stoltz is a Staff Attorney at the Electronic Frontier Foundation, focusing on intellectual property.
-Before joining EFF, Mitch worked on copyright and antitrust litigation, and a bit of lobbying, at Constantine Cannon LLP in Washington DC.
-Long ago, in an Internet far far away, Mitch was Chief Security Engineer at Netscape Communications and Mozilla.org, where he put out fires and cajoled hackers on three continents.
+Mitch Stoltz is a Senior Staff Attorney at the Electronic Frontier Foundation.
+Mitch works on cases where free speech and innovation collide with copyright and trademark law.
+Before joining EFF, Mitch worked on copyright and antitrust litigation at Constantine Cannon LLP in Washington DC.
+Long ago, in an Internet far far away, Mitch was Chief Security Engineer for the Mozilla Project at Netscape/AOL, where he put out fires and cajoled hackers on three continents.
 He also interned at the Computer and Communications Industry Association and Kelley Drye & Warren LLP.
 Mitch has a JD from Boston University and a BA in Public Policy and Computer Science from Pomona College, where he co-founded the student TV station Studio 47.

 Global Policy Analyst